-The MND Association supports healthcare research on Amyotrophic Lateral Sclerosis and related conditions, in all relevant disciplines.
-The objective of the MND Association healthcare research programme is to fund research aimed at increasing treatment options and improving clinical/healthcare practice, to support people living with MND and also their caregivers and families.
+The MND Association supports healthcare research for Amyotrophic Lateral Sclerosis and related conditions, in all relevant disciplines.
+The objective of the MND Association research funding programme is to support research aimed at increasing treatment options and improving clinical/healthcare practice, to support people living with MND and also their caregivers and families.